Røros Line: Construction Grundset–Støren

 Proposals for an extension from Grundset to Åmot was made in 1864, which would allow the railway to connect to the steamships operating on Storsjøen, by placing the end station at Rena where the river Renaelva empties into Glomma.
 This part of the line was less controversial than later parts and was approved by Parliament with 80 against 21 votes.
 The 26 km segment was initially named the Grundset–Aamot Line.
 Construction started soon after the parliamentary decision and was easy due to the flat valley the line was built through.
 Grundset Station was dismantled and the station building moved to Rena Station, the new terminus.
 The depot and turntable were moved to Elverum Station, which received an upgrade.
 The line was operational in September 1871 and officially opened on 19 October.

 Proposals for a railway connecting Støren and Røros were proposed by the Governor of Sør-Trøndelag in 1864.
 The government approved preliminary surveys the following year.
 These included extensions southwards through Østerdalen.
 There were two route proposals—one running via Røros and one via Kvikne.
 The latter would have lower peak altitude and would be 31 km shorter.
 However, it would involve a 46 km branch line from Tynset to Røros.
 The Kvikne and Røros alternatives were part of the discussion to the very end.
 Parliament approved the line via Røros with 67 against 44 votes on 3 May 1872.

-Construction between Rena and Støren commenced during the fall of 1872, and by the following summer of 1873 there were 900 people working on the line. the most demanding part was through Ålen where a large amount of blasting was needed.
+Construction between Rena and Støren commenced during the fall of 1872, and by the following summer of 1873 there were 900 people working on the line. the most demanding part was through Ålen Municipality where a large amount of blasting was needed.
 A challenge was that during the fall harvest many people returned to the farms, with only half the men left for construction work.
 By March 1874 the workforce peaked at 2,100 men.
 That year there was a short strike, following demands for higher wages, which had been set at 1.75 kroner per day.
 Construction problems were the most severe in Gauldalen and Drøyliene; at the latter the Tamlaget Tunnel had to be built.
 Another challenge was the reliable sourcing of lumber; forest owners were often not willing to sign contracts and the railway often had to cut its own timber.

-The 56.2 km section from Rena to Koppang was taken into use on 14 December 1875.
-It was followed by the 30.4 km section from Støren to Singsås on 4 January 1876, although temporary freight traffic had been conducted since 12 February 1875.
+The 56.2 km section from Rena to Koppang Station was taken into use on 14 December 1875.
+It was followed by the 30.4 km section from Støren to Singsås Station on 4 January 1876, although temporary freight traffic had been conducted since 12 February 1875.
 Temporary traffic between Trondheim and Røros commenced on 17 November 1876 and was taken into ordinary use on 16 January 1877, following the completion of the 79.1 km from Singsås to Røros.
 Regular service on the final segment, the 152.5 km from Røros to Koppang, commenced on 17 October.
 The official opening of the entire line between Rena and Støren took place on 13 October.